-According to a recent study, Gen Z prefers working with an agent rather than through an iBuyer.
+According to a recent study, Gen Z prefers working with an agent instead of an iBuyer.

 This preference for an agent on their side isn’t surprising.
 Prior studies have shown that Gen Z is a very experience driven group of people.
 An article on Bloomberg cited them as the generation that could save the American mall.
 Opting for the experience and face-to-face interaction that comes with a retail store.
 The comparison to an agent vs browsing houses online isn’t much different.